10 great business names that started out meaningless

 Our answer is always the same: No. Because if your business is successful, over time your ‘meaningless’ name will come to mean something.
 It will become synonymous with what you do and the way you do it.
 It will become a brand name.

 But it’s a concept that’s hard to grasp in the early days of a business.
 It just feels safer somehow to opt for a descriptive name that spells things out, or at least a dictionary word that people are familiar with.
 It’s what all companies do, isn’t it?

 The answer is still No - it’s not what all businesses do.

-This list of 10 very successful businesses proves that business names that might be considered ‘synthetic’, ‘meaningless’, ‘made-up’, or even ‘random’ can develop into great brand names.
+This list of 10 very successful businesses proves that, when they were at the stage of coming up with business name ideas, they had the confidence and foresight to go for names that might be considered ‘synthetic’, ‘meaningless’, ‘made-up’, or even ‘random’ – knowing that they could develop into great brand names.

 Each of these businesses is successful by any measure - and each has a name which might well mean something to the founders, but which started out as ‘meaningless’ to anyone else.